 In this case, Windows installs a generic monitor driver for such hardware.
 But again this solution doesn’t always work as the driver may not be fully compatible with the hardware.
 This leads to a generic PNP monitor driver issue in Windows 10.

-What Happens if I disable or uninstall PNP Monitor?
+What Happens if I Disable or Uninstall PNP Monitor?

+Here are step-by-step fixes to address the Generic PnP Monitor problem on Windows.
 Apply these fixes one by one, until you find the best solution.

 - Uninstall Generic PnP Monitor Driver